-DLG is the UK's largest personal lines property and casualty (P&C) insurer, with leading positions in personal motor and home by inforce policies (IFP).
+DLG, which was listed on the London Stock Exchange in 2012 after being divested from RBS in July 2012, is the UK's largest personal lines property and casualty (P&C) insurer, with leading positions in personal motor and home by inforce policies (IFP).

 The Group underwrites around £3.2 billion of gross written premiums (GWP) through its highly recognised brands - Direct Line, Churchill, Privilege and Green Flag - and partners, including NatWest Group (Baa2 positive).

-The Group has four core classes of business - personal motor (representing 51% of premiums at YE 2020), home (18%), rescue and other personal lines (13%), and commercial (18%) which solely comprises SME business.
-Following the disposal of its international operations in 2015, the group focuses exclusively on the UK P&C market.
+The Group has four core classes of business in the UK P&C insurance market: personal motor (representing 50% of premiums for 9 months 2021), home (18%), rescue & other personal lines (12%), and commercial (20%), which sells insurance solely to small and medium-sized enterprise (SME) businesses.